Home Cocktails Cocktail Manhattan

 Frequently Asked Questions

-What type of bourbon is best for making a Manhattan?
+What type of bourbon is best for a Manhattan?

-While any good quality bourbon can be used, a high-rye bourbon is often recommended for a Manhattan as it adds a spicier flavor profile that complements the sweetness of the vermouth and the aromatic bitters.
+While any good quality bourbon can work, a high-rye bourbon is often recommended for a Manhattan as it adds a spicier flavor profile that complements the sweetness of the vermouth and the bitterness of the bitters.

 Can I use dry vermouth instead of sweet vermouth in a Manhattan?